 - Happens towards the end of The Life of Death: Death can't hug anything normally, as anything he touches would die, so, when the Doe he befriends is too weak to keep up with her herd, she gives Death one, dying in his arms.

-- Parodied a bit in the South Park episode "Make Love, Not Warcraft".
+- Parodied in the South Park episode "Make Love, Not Warcraft".
 Within the game, Stan's father's character is killed in combat, and the two avatars play out a tearful Final First Hug.
 Meanwhile, Stan and his father are both alive and well in front of separate computers.
 (Not to mention that Death Is Cheap in the video game, and Randy can revive his character with only minor inconvenience.)

 - One the American Dad! episode "Pulling Double Booty", Stan reveals that withholds from telling Hayley "I love you" specifically to invoke this should she ever be on her deathbed.